Pawlenty, who called Trump 'unfit and unhinged,' derailed in comeback attempt in Minnesota; battle lines drawn in Connecticut

 KEITH ELLISON HANGS ON IN MINNESOTA DESPITE DOMESTIC ABUSE ALLEGATIONS

-Democratic Rep. Tim Walz, meanwhile, won the party's three-way primary for the governorship.
+Democratic Rep. Tim Walz, meanwhile, won the party's three-way primary for the governorship, and will take on Johnson in November.

-Walz leveraged his rural Minnesota connections and a geographically balanced ticket to defeat state Rep. Erin Murphy and Attorney General Lori Swanson in Tuesday's primary.
-Walz is leaving Congress after six terms representing southwestern Minnesota.
+In all, voters in four states headed to the polls Tuesday to select nominees for critical gubernatorial, House, and Senate races in November, and several of the day's contests were broadly seen as an early indication of voters' views on Trump and the Republican Party.

-Elsewhere, Madison businessman and political newcomer Bob Stefanowski has won the Republican primary for Connecticut governor, defeating four fellow GOP contenders and setting the stage for a pivotal battle with Businessman Ned Lamont in November.
+In Connecticut, Madison businessman and political newcomer Bob Stefanowski won the Republican primary for governor, defeating four fellow GOP contenders and setting the stage for a pivotal battle with businessman Ned Lamont in November.

-Connecticut is ground-zero for Republican efforts to continue their gains in deeply progressive New England.
+Connecticut is ground-zero for Republican efforts to continue their gains in progressive New England.
 Even though Connecticut voted for Hillary Clinton by double-digits in 2016, the state's governor, Dan Malloy, is deeply unpopular, with critics citing high taxes and an ongoing budget crisis.
 Malloy declined to seek a third term.

 And in Wisconsin, Democrats making yet another effort to unseat Republican Scott Walker have nominated state schools chief Tony Evers.
 Evers emerged from a field of eight candidates in Tuesday's primary.
 He was the only candidate to have won election statewide before and now faces his biggest challenge against Walker, who has built up a huge financial advantage.